metio/terraform-provider-k8s/docs/data-sources/elbv2_k8s_aws_ingress_class_params_v1beta1_manifest.md

 Optional:

-- `certficate_arn` (List of String) CertificateARN specifies the ARN of the certificates for all Ingresses that belong to IngressClass with this IngressClassParams.
+- `certificate_arn` (List of String) CertificateArn specifies the ARN of the certificates for all Ingresses that belong to IngressClass with this IngressClassParams.
 - `group` (Attributes) Group defines the IngressGroup for all Ingresses that belong to IngressClass with this IngressClassParams. (see [below for nested schema](#nestedatt--spec--group))
 - `inbound_cid_rs` (List of String) InboundCIDRs specifies the CIDRs that are allowed to access the Ingresses that belong to IngressClass with this IngressClassParams.
 - `ip_address_type` (String) IPAddressType defines the ip address type for all Ingresses that belong to IngressClass with this IngressClassParams.